-Chemotherapy is not given during the first trimester, since this is the time when the chances for drug-related birth defects and miscarriage are greatest [147-149].
+Chemotherapy is not given during the first trimester [186-188].
+The first trimester is when the chances for drug-related birth defects and miscarriage are greatest [186-188].

 However, chemotherapy should not be given after week 35 of pregnancy or within 3 weeks of the due date (or planned delivery date) .
 This gives a woman time to recover from chemotherapy before delivery.

-Many women diagnosed in their third trimester often wait and have chemotherapy after giving birth.
+Many women diagnosed in their third trimester wait and have chemotherapy after giving birth.

-Hormone therapies (such as tamoxifen and aromatase inhibitors) and targeted therapies (such as trastuzumab (Herceptin)) are not used at any point during pregnancy because of risks to the fetus [12,148].
+Hormone therapies (such as tamoxifen and aromatase inhibitors) and HER2-targeted therapies (such as trastuzumab (Herceptin)) are not used at any point during pregnancy because of risks to the fetus [6,187].

 Gina Samet, survivor & mother

-Prognosis for women with breast cancer is similar to that of non-pregnant women, when age and cancer stage are taken into account .
+Prognosis for pregnant women with breast cancer is similar to prognosis for non-pregnant women, when age and cancer stage are taken into account [189-190].

 If you’ve been diagnosed with breast cancer and wish to breastfeed, talk with your health care provider.

-Breastfeeding should be avoided while being treated with radiation therapy, chemotherapy, hormone therapy or targeted therapy.
+Breastfeeding should be avoided while being treated with radiation therapy, chemotherapy, hormone therapy or HER2-targeted therapy.

-Some treatments (such as surgery and radiation therapy) may make it difficult to nurse from the treated breast.
+Surgery and radiation therapy may make it difficult to nurse from the treated breast.

 Facts For Life: Breast Cancer in Pregnancy